NetherWiki/nether/skyshale/index.md

 Her suicide has been repeated replicated by other Prototheists who have read her work in what critics have called copycat cult suicides.
 Prototheists claim such suicides are the inevitable consequence of fully vanquishing the root delusion.
 The infamous 'black notebook' remains a centerpiece of this controversy.

+# Criticism
+## Allegations of scientific racism
+[todo]
+We expand this by mentioning that these allegations are made despite the fact that she had an African-American boyfriend, Kenrick Valler, who would go on to found CDF.
+[/todo]

+Some criticize Skyshale for what they regard as racist comments regarding her tentative assertion that there are biological factors for intelligence between gender and ethnicity.